parkjangwon/capyLinker/README.md

 - Russian (Русский)
 - Portuguese (Português)

+### 💾 Data Management
+- **Backup & Restore**: Export all your data (links, settings, API key) to a JSON file
+- **Complete Backup**: Single file contains everything - links, summaries, tags, thumbnails, and all settings
+- **Easy Migration**: Transfer your data between devices or create safety backups
+- **Timestamped Backups**: Automatic filename with date and time (e.g., `capyLinker-backup-202501151430.json`)

 ### 🎨 Customization
 - **Theme Options**: System default, Light mode, or Dark mode
 - **Language Settings**: Choose your preferred language (10 languages supported)
+- **Gemini Model Selection**: Choose between Gemini 2.5 Flash Lite, Flash, or Pro models
 - **Clipboard Auto-Add**: Toggle automatic URL detection from clipboard
 - **Persistent Settings**: All preferences are saved locally

 ### 🔒 Privacy & Security
 - **100% Local Storage**: All your links, summaries, and tags are stored exclusively on your device
-- **No Cloud Sync**: Your data never leaves your device
+- **No Cloud Sync**: Your data never leaves your device (backup files are stored locally)
 - **No Account Required**: Use the app without any registration or login
 - **No Analytics**: We don't track or collect any user data
 - **Secure API Key Storage**: API keys are encrypted using Android Keystore
+- **User-Controlled Backups**: Backup files are created only when you request them and stored where you choose
 - **Open Source**: Full transparency - inspect the code yourself

 > **Your Privacy Matters**: CapyLinker is designed with privacy-first principles.
 The only external communication is with Google's Gemini API for content analysis, and only when you explicitly save a link.
+Backup files are JSON format and stored locally - you have complete control over your data.

 ## 📸 Screenshots